SegiH/SegiTable/docs/README.md

                     Required: No
                     Type: Boolean
                     Description: If SelectDataEnabledOnly is true, you must specify the boolean column in the select data that will be used to test if the row is enabled or not.

+<a name="SemiTransparentTableColumn"></a>
+#### SemiTransparentTableColumn
+          Required: No
+          Type: Boolean
+          Description: If true, makes the table column semi transparent.
+The default opacity is 0.8 if SemiTransparentTableColumnOpacity is not set

+<a name="SemiTransparentTableColumnOpacity"></a>
+#### SemiTransparentTableColumn
+          Required: No
+          Type: Boolean
+          Description: If SemiTransparentTableColumnOpacity is set to true, sets the table column opacity.
+This value must be between 0 and 1.
+0.5 - 0.9 is recommended.

 <a name="SortableField"></a>
 #### SortableField